 Louisiana Trail Riders

-On September 13, 2018, Jeremiah Ariaz will visit CDS for a reception and artist's talk; he will also sign copies of his new book based on the Louisiana trail riders project.
+SEPTEMBER 13 EVENT RESCHEDULED DUE TO WEATHER: Jeremiah Ariaz will now visit CDS for a reception and artist's talk on September 27, 2018; he will also sign copies of his new book based on the Louisiana Trail Riders project.
 Reception at 6 p.m., talk at 7 p.m.
+Directions.

 “While riding my motorcycle in rural Louisiana, I encountered a large group of people riding horseback,” writes photographer Jeremiah Ariaz.
 “They commanded the road, and I pulled over for them to pass. . . .
 A gentleman near the end of the procession waved, encouraging me to join.
 So began my ride with the African American trail-riding clubs.”